-we are CURRENTLY accepting applications for SPRING semester internships, 2018.
+we are CURRENTLY accepting applications for spring 2019 internships.

-Arts Integration Menomonie (A.I.M.) accepts applications from Art Education or Early Childhood Education students at UW-Stout to participate in its P.A.I.N.T.
+Arts Integration Menomonie (A.I.M.) accepts applications from UW-Stout students in Art Education, Early Childhood Education, and Special Education programs to participate in its P.A.I.N.T.
 (Program for Arts Integration for New Teachers) program.
-The P.A.I.N.T. program offers 40-hour internships to these pre-service teachers who are interested in teaching an arts-based class in the Menomonie community or school district.
+The P.A.I.N.T. program offers hands-on teaching internships to pre-service teachers who are interested in teaching an arts-related class in the Menomonie community or school district.

-P.A.I.N.T. interns are selected based upon the need of the community organization; the college level of the applicant; the applicant's schedule; reference checks; and the quality of responses in the application.
+P.A.I.N.T. interns are hired based upon the college level of the applicant; the applicant's schedule; reference checks; prior P.A.I.N.T. experiences; and the quality of responses in the application.

 EXPECTATIONS for p.a.i.n.t. interns

-- Arts teaching at a community or school organization for approximately 40 hours within the semester.
+For “official” P.A.I.N.T. interns: Teach (with or without a partner) an arts-related class at a community or school organization for approximately 40 hours over the semester.

 APPLICATION PROCESS AND POLICY

-The A.I.M. organization adheres to the following job applicant policies and procedures:
+A.I.M. adheres to the following job applicant policies and procedures:

-- The application review team includes UW-Stout faculty members.
-Performance, attendance, attitude and behavior at the university may have implications on applicant's acceptance, continuation, or cancellation of internship.
+The application review includes UW-Stout faculty input.
+Performance, attitude, and behavior at the university may have implications on an applicant's acceptance, continuation, or cancellation of internship.

-- Application review team may prioritize past interns who have demonstrated a high level of professionalism.
+Priority in hiring may go to new participants, seniority in program, and/or past interns who have demonstrated a high level of professionalism.

-- Hired applicants must submit a signed Agreement for Employment found HERE.
+Hired applicants must submit a signed Agreement for Employment.